 These announcements keep the congregation informed about the causes your church is raising money for, and they can help stir up engagement in the community.

-To be successful, church giving requests must have the basic information to stay transparent about the handling of donations.
+To be successful, church giving must have the basic information to stay transparent about the handling of donations.
 They also should give enough information that the congregation is motivated to donate.

 There are different tones for giving requests.
 You shouldn't always keep to the same template, as your request will seem insincere.
 Choose from the two templates below to achieve the right effect.